Emmanuel-Melon/ententai/README.md

    npm install
    ```

-2. Configure environment variables for the discord server (see above)
+2. Configure environment variables for the desired MCP server (see above)

-3. Run the discord MCP server:
+3. Run an MCP server:
    ```
-   node mcp/discord/discord.js
+   # For Discord MCP
+   cd apps/mcp/discord
+   npm start

+   # For GitHub MCP
+   cd apps/mcp/github
+   npm start
    ```

-The server will start and be available for LLMs to connect and use its tools.
+The servers will start and be available for LLMs to connect and use their tools.